ThomasOseiBonsuJr/USB_eload/README.md

 - Learn fusion 360
 - Research the usb 2.0 protocol
 - Decide MCU (mcu on old electronic load might be good enough)
+- Block diagrams of subsystems in the electronic load
 - 1st draft of schematic and layout
 - Review, iterate if needed
 - Design enclosure